 TLDR; Short and Copyable version

-Rafael Benevides is Director of Developer Experience at Red Hat.
+Rafael Benevides is a Cloud-Native Developer Advocate at Oracle.
 With many years of experience in several fields of the IT industry, he helps developers and companies all over the world to be more effective in software development.
 Rafael considers himself a problem solver who has a big love for sharing.
 He is a member of Apache DeltaSpike PMC - a Duke’s Choice Award winner project, and a speaker in conferences like JavaOne, Devoxx, TDC, DevNexus and many others.